Fairebairn History, Family Crest & Coats of Arms

 Early Origins of the Fairebairn family

-Another 331 words (24 lines of text) covering the years 1297, 1327, 1644 and 1680 are included under the topic Early Fairebairn History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fairebairn research.
+Another 166 words (12 lines of text) covering the years 1297, 1327, 1644 and 1680 are included under the topic Early Fairebairn History in all our PDF Extended History products and printed products wherever possible.

 Fairebairn Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Fairebairn has appeared include Fairbairn, Fairbairns, Fairbarn, Fairborn, Fairborne and many more.